Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/example/errors.md

 title: Errors
 ---

 We will define errors thrown by our contract in a separate file `errors.rs`.
-In this file we will define the errors that will be returned by our contract, and implement conversion of OpenBrush errors (`AccessControlError` and `PSP22Error`) to our error.
+In this file we will define the errors that will be returned by our contract, and implement conversion of OpenBrush errors (`AccessControlError`, `PSP22Error` and `PSP721Error`) to our error.

 ## Define errors